Commemorations of 11 November 2019

 The Ambassador said: “11 November 2019 is particularly symbolic today.
 After the Great War centenary commemorations which have punctuated the past four years, we remember today all civilian and military French men and women who died for France.
 We also honour all the Allies who fought for freedom.”

-To mark this tribute to France’s Allies and highlight the unwavering friendship between France and the UK, later on at the French Residence the Ambassador will award France’s highest distinction, the Légion d’Honneur, to three British veterans: Keith Whiting, Jean Neal and William Allen.
+To mark this tribute to France’s Allies and highlight the unwavering friendship between France and the UK, later on at the French Residence the Ambassador awarded France’s highest distinction, the Légion d’Honneur, to three British veterans: Keith Whiting, Jean Neal and William Allen.

 Catherine Colonna expressed “our country’s gratitude to these heroes, who helped liberate France during the Second World War”.
 Each veteran being decorated contributed in their own way: Keith Whiting on HMS Ramillies and the Normandy beaches, William Allen from Field Marshal Montgomery’s operational HQ and in the Royal Berkshire Regiment, and Jean Neal at Bletchley Park’s Code and Cypher School.

 The Ambassador thanked them for their sacrifices: “At a time when Europe was experiencing its darkest hours, my country was fortunate to be able to count on the support of its closest partner, the UK, and of the brave British people who fought for our common values: freedom, democracy and peace.”